Oluwatobi-Mustapha/Oluwatobi-Mustapha/README.md

 I’m an **Electrical Engineering graduate** building deep expertise in **cloud security engineering**.

-> “Every lab, every failure, every automation script are all part of the mastery process.”
+> Every lab, every failure, every automation script are all part of the mastery process.

 ---